Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_image_binarization.md

 In this step of the pipeline, we open up MATLAB for running the binarization and file conversion code.

-Method: MATLAB

 Open MATLAB.
-Run the following commands in the MATLAB command window:
+Then, run the following commands in the MATLAB command window:

 ~~~
 > clear
 > clc